-Instituted in the Spring of 2019, the Alum Liaison Committee Award is given out each Honors Day, as part of the Department’s yearly ceremony, and comes with a monetary award.
+Instituted in Spring 2019, the Alum Liaison Committee Award is given out each Honors Day, as part of the department’s yearly ceremony, and comes with a monetary award.

 Eligibility & Review Process

-All students enrolled in an REL class, in the Fall or Spring semester of the current academic year, are eligible to make a submission for this award — one does not have to be a major or a minor.
-Recipients are selected by the members of the Alum Liaison Committee, in consultation with the Department.
+All students enrolled in a REL class, in the fall or spring semester of the current academic year, are eligible to make a submission for this award — one does not have to be a major or a minor.
+Recipients are selected by the members of the Alum Liaison Committee, in consultation with the department.

-Students can re-enter the competition each year, but always with new piece of writing.
+Students can re-enter the competition each year but always with a new piece of writing.